 Birth is a crucial stage for any living being.
 It is a transitional event during which the baby detaches from the mother’s body and begins to live on its own.
 It is also the beginning of the growth process outside the mother’s body, which brings about many changes in the child.
 For many babies, difficulties in adapting may arise, causing discomfort and pain.
 During this period of change, an osteopathic follow-up can be very beneficial for the child.
-Indeed, the osteopathic approach allows to improve the mobility of the different structures in order to help the child’s body to better adapt during its growth.
+Indeed, the osteopathic approach allows for improving the mobility of the different structures in order to help the child’s body to better adapt during its growth.

 It is always preferable to consult your doctor about any problem before consulting osteopathy for a newborn.
 It is important to make sure that the baby’s discomfort is not medical in nature.